Jaime02/Web-personal/README.md

 This is my personal website.
-This website has been coded by me.
-I know it is quite simple and ugly, but I don't care.
+This website has been coded by me by hand.
+I'm a html/css/js newbie so I guess It can be improved a lot.
+It ain't much, but its honest work.